eclipse/epsilon-website/n/mkdocs/docs/index.md

 # Eclipse Epsilon

-Epsilon is a family of languages for [code generation](doc/egl), [model-to-model transformation](doc/etl), [model validation](doc/evl), comparison, migration and refactoring that work out of the box with EMF, UML, Simulink, XML and other types of models.
-Epsilon also includes a number of tools and utilities for model-based software engineering:
+The mission of Epsilon is to facilitate low-overhead **model-based software engineering**.
+To achieve this, Epsilon offers tools for [reflective textual modelling](doc/flexmi) and [model visualisation](doc/picto), as well as interpreted languages for tasks such as [code generation](doc/egl), [model-to-model transformation](doc/etl) and [model validation](doc/evl), that work out of the box with EMF (including Xtext and Sirius), UML, Simulink, XML and other types of models.

-- a reflective textual syntax for EMF models ([Flexmi](doc/flexmi))
-- a reflective framework for model visualisation ([Picto](doc/picto))
-- an implementation of OMG's Human-Usable Textual Notation (HUTN)
-- a tool for automating the development of GMF-based graphical model editors (Eugenia)

-## License

-Epsilon is licensed under the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/).

 ## Installation